hubert22143/Exercises/README.md

 # Exercises
-In this exercise, I will write the things I've learned, which doesn't contain any html, js, or any other files than txt.
+In this repository, I will write the things I've learned, which doesn't contain any html, js, or any other files than txt.

 8/18/2023